 Our themed submissions are now closed.
 Check back in December 2021 for new themes.

 A short poem (no more than four lines) on any subject, plus an original illustration – related to the poem – which may be a drawing, painting or photograph, but must be created by the poet herself or by someone who has given permission for the illustration to be used with the poem.
 The image needs to be suitable for print reproduction, i.e. 300 dpi.

 Poems for the Planet (Subscribers Only)

 Climate Writer Linda France will judge poems submitted about the living things that share our extraordinary planet with us and comment on her top choice.
-The topic for the next issue is ‘Wild Mammals’.
+The theme for the next issue is 'Birds'.
 Submit up to 40 lines.
 (Subscribers only.)